12 Fantastic OneNote Productivity Tips

 OneNote has a feature whereby you can dock the window to the edge of the screen, and other applications know the new limits of the screen when maximising them.
 This means that OneNote can act as a "global sidebar".

 This feature can be activated using the two little icons on the top left of the title bar.
 The left icon sets OneNote to docking mode and the right-hand side icon sets fullscreen mode.
 Clicking on the icon again will reset back to the normal window mode.

 Record Meeting Audio

-You can play back a portion of the audio related to the annotation by clicking on the play symbol which appears to the left of the note.
-It will jump strait to the point in the recording when you made the note.
+You can play back a portion of the audio-related to the annotation by clicking on the play symbol which appears to the left of the note.
+It will jump straight to the point in the recording when you made the note.

 Password Protect Important Information

-OneNote allows you to password protect Sections to prevent unauthorized access.
-You can do this by somply right clicking on the section tab and clicking on "Password Protect this Section".
+OneNote allows you to password protect Sections to prevent unauthorised access.
+You can do this by simply right clicking on the section tab and click on "Password Protect this Section".
 Unfortunately, at the time of writing this, the Android mobile app is unable to open password protected sections.

 Linking OneNote and Office Together

 OneNote allows you to link and embed content from the other Office applications as well as syncing email and to do items in Outlook.
 You can do this by using the "Send to OneNote" option.
 You can then choose whether to insert the item as a new section or page or embed in an existing item.